Gamma-Ray Spectra of $R$-Process Nuclei

 Our results above not only provide a detailed accounting of the spectral contributions in different $r$-process scenarios, but they also highlight several important details which are crucial for the process of connecting observational signals to $r$-process physics.

-First, $\gamma$-rays will undergo doppler broadening due to the expansion of the ejecta.
-This effect can be especially significant at early times when the ejecta may be significantly relativistic.
-This makes it more difficult to identify spectral features, especially when combined with the large number of nuclei which contribute $\gamma$-ray signals and the other factors discussed below.
+First, the calculations that we have performed give only the $\gamma$-rays resultant from r-process decays.
+In realistic astrophysical scenarios, there are potentially significant background sources which obscure the $r$-process signal, as well as alternative explanations to significant $\gamma$-ray signals such as cosmic ray excitation.
+Therefore, it may be challenging to identify with certainty that observations are a consequence of $r$-process nucleosynthesis.
+In addition, $\gamma$-rays will undergo doppler broadening due to the expansion of the ejecta.
+This effect can be significant at early times ( $v_{ejecta} \gtrapprox$ 0.1 c), and relevant even at much longer timescales ($v_{ejecta} \sim 0.001 - 0.01$ c at 10,000 years) \citep{2020ApJ...889..168K}.
+This makes it more difficult to identify spectral features, especially when combined with the large number of nuclei which contribute $\gamma$-ray signals.